GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

 If successful, it will shows it in listing in `Routes` section.

-## Step-3: Test the new Service and Route
+## Test the new Service and Route

-Use below curl command which request to kong proxy endpoint and verify that kong is properly forwarding request to Service.
-As per default setup kong proxy endpoint is exposed on `:443` port.
+Use the following curl command which sends a request to the Kong proxy endpoint and verifies that Kong is properly forwarding request to Service.
+As per default, the setup Kong proxy endpoint is exposed on `:443` port.

-- Run this below command on same machine where you installed Gluu-Gateway, I am using `https://localhost` because of I am on same machine.
+- Run this command on the same machine where you installed Gluu Gateway.
+This example uses `https://localhost` because I am on the same machine.

      ```
      curl -k -X GET \